nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: To transfer your data:
 1. [Install](#quick-start) the app on the new computer.
+2. Ensure the app is closed on both computers.
-2. Locate the `data` folder in your [home folder](#glossary).
+3. Locate the `data` folder in your [home folder](#glossary).
 Replace the default `data` folder in the new installation with this folder.
-3. In the original home folder, locate the `preference.json` file.
+4. In the original home folder, locate the `preference.json` file.
 Copy this file and overwrite the default `preference.json` in the new computer's home folder.

 --------------------------------------------------------------------------------------------------------------------